TomCoalfish/What-happens-if-you-integrate-a-sawtooth-/README.md

 * You get a distorted sine wave
 * It looks like a sine but has more harmonics
 * But I don't know how to scale the amplitude to make it useful

+# What happens if you difference it?
+* Instead of adding you subtract
+* You get the same exact wave but upside down